-- We have strong relationships with hundreds of DC organizations.
-In the last 50 years, we’ve placed more than 8,000 interns with thousands of organizations in the Washington Metropolitan area.
-Our vast network of connections ensure your resume ends up on the top of the hiring manager’s pile.
+- We have strong relationships with hundreds of D.C. organizations.
+In the last 50+ years, we’ve placed more than 8,000 interns with thousands of organizations in the Washington Metropolitan area.
+Our vast network of connections ensures your resume ends up on the top of the hiring manager’s pile.

 - From the time you enroll in our program, dedicated staff will guide you through the internship placement process.
 You’ll be assigned your own internship coordinator that will ensure you are placed at an organization that matches your interests.

 - We guarantee an internship placement.
 Internship competition is stiff in Washington.
 Each summer more than 40,000 students flock to the Nation’s Capital to intern.
 D.C. is home to thousands of organizations in various fields including, Congress, federal agencies, think tanks, Fortune 500 Companies, government affairs firms, embassies, nonprofits and international non-governmental organizations.

 The First Steps Toward Your Internship

 Tell us about yourself.
 Once you enroll in our program, you’ll complete the Internship Questionnaire.
 This is the first step in getting to know you, it outlines your skills and experience, the issue areas of interest to you and your preferred organization types.

 Develop a game plan.
 Next, we chat with you over the phone to better understand what you are looking to gain from your internship experience.
 During the call, we will discuss specific sites and outline a strategy for securing the best options for you.

 Tailored internship resources.
 Our team will review your resume and provide personalized feedback to ensure you are a competitive candidate in the Washington market.
 Additionally, we will make sure you are ready to ace the interview.
 We will provide you with practice questions, interview tips and resources on researching organizations.